 Your inverter records what your system produced.
 It doesn't tell you what it should have produced given the weather conditions that day.
 The decline from dirty panels happens slowly over months or years, so it reads as normal variation rather than a growing problem.

 The loss only becomes visible when you compare current output against historical data from when the panels were first installed or last cleaned.
 Most people don't go looking for that comparison, so the shortfall grows quietly in the background.
+For a full list of the signs that something may be off — including what to check from the ground — see signs your solar panels aren't performing at their best.

 If you can reach them safely from the ground, regular cleaning with a soft-bristle brush and water every few months is a genuinely effective approach.
 It stops significant growth from getting established and keeps output loss minimal.
 Each clean takes very little time because there's nothing serious to shift.